List of state highways in Louisiana (550–599): Louisiana Highway 594

 Louisiana Highway 594 (LA 594) runs 13.54 mi in a general southwest to northeast direction from LA 15 in Monroe to LA 139 in Swartz, Ouachita Parish.

 LA 594 initially heads northeast on Texas Avenue from LA 15, near the latter's intersection with US 165 Business.
 The highway crosses over I-20 and immediately intersects 18th Street, connecting to a tight diamond interchange with the interstate.
 LA 594 turns to the east parallel with I-20 and intersects mainline US 165 near the Pecanland Mall.
 After a few miles, LA 594 reaches Millhaven and turns due north.
 It intersects US 80 as it passes Ouachita Parish High School and continues north through Swartz to its terminus at LA 139.

 LA 594 is an undivided two-lane highway for its entire length.

 Louisiana Highway 595

 Louisiana Highway 595 (LA 595) runs 3.41 mi in a north–south direction from a junction with US 80 and LA 133 in Start to the Richland–Morehouse parish line.

 The route heads north from the concurrent US 80 and LA 133 in Start, a small community in northwestern Richland Parish.
 After curving westward, LA 595 turns north at a T-intersection with a local road.
 State maintenance ends at a bridge over Bayou Lafourche, which forms the boundary between Richland Parish and Morehouse Parish.
 LA 595 is an undivided two-lane highway for its entire length.

 Louisiana Highway 596

 Louisiana Highway 596 (LA 596) runs 10.70 mi in a north–south direction from US 65 in Lake Providence to a second junction with US 65 at Panola, East Carroll Parish.

 Louisiana Highway 597

+Louisiana Highway 597 (LA 597) runs 2.04 mi in Forest.

 Louisiana Highway 599

+Louisiana Highway 599 (LA 599) runs 13.14 mi in Morehouse Parish.